acquitelol/elle/README.md

 ### ♡ **Constants**

 * A constant is a value that cannot be redeclared.
-In Elle, constants can only be defined at the top level of files, and the reverse is also true, where the top level of files can *only* be constants and functions.
+In Elle, constants can only be defined at the top level of files, and vice versa too, where the top level of files can *only* be constants and functions.
+You cannot define normal variables at the top level.
 * Constants can be public, declared using the `pub` keyword.
-* A constant internally creates a function that is automatically called when the constant is referenced.
 * Constants that create pointers (such as string literals) are referenced as the first statement of each function to bring them in scope.

 Consider this example that uses constants: